💲Making Money With AI The Right Way | Ownership, Outcomes, & Consequences — Chapter Five

 If you optimize purely for:

-Ethical accountability is the decision to intervene when optimization starts to harm.
+Ethical accountability is the decision to intervene when optimization begins to cause harm.

 No model will do that for you.